Causal Discovery in Mixtures of Populations: ALGORITHM

-Recall that the marginal probability distribution cannot use independence tests to discover non-adjacency because $U$ confounds all of the independence properties.
-An important observation is that the within-source distribution $\Pr(\vec{V} \given u)$ would not suffer from this limitation because it would allow us to condition on separating sets that include unobserved $U$.
+Recall that the marginal probability distribution cannot use independence tests to discover non-adjacency because $U$ confounds all pairs of vertices.
+An important observation is that the within-source distribution $\Pr(\vec{V} \given u)$ would not suffer from this limitation because it would allow us to query conditional independence that conditions on the unobserved $U$.